Sector

 Walk the evaluator through the workflow: booking receipt, validation, allocation, real-time tracking, exception handling, and post-journey reconciliation.
 Describe a busy Monday morning — same-day urgents layered on planned journeys, how capacity is managed, what triggers escalation.

-On-time performance is the headline KPI.
+On-time performance is the headline KPI — and the consequences of failure are quantified.
+Missed outpatient slots cost the NHS approximately £120 per did-not-attend, and commissioners are acutely aware that transport failure is a direct cause.
 Industry benchmarks sit at around 95% on-time delivery, with top providers reporting 99% or above.
 If you can evidence your on-time rate, include it.
 If you cannot, that is a gap evaluators will notice.

 3. Clinical governance